Frequently Asked Questions

 Because Te Kura is not an exam centre school, you'll need approval from a secondary school in your local community to sit your end of year exams there.

 • After you've submitted your NCEA registration we will email you instructions to let you know how to arrange approval from your chosen exam centre school.
+It is important to submit your registration first.

 • Your chosen exam centre school must offer all the exam sessions you wish to sit as your end of year exams must be sat at the same school.